timeisanillusion/vagrant-scaleio-simple/README.md

-Vagrantfile to create a three-VM EMC ScaleIO lab setup using ScaleIO 2.0 This is based on the work done by Jonas Rosland, @virtualswede & Matt Cowger, @mcowger Modified for ScaleIO 2.0 and simplified/ dummed-down to allow for different setups and tweaking for now :)
+Vagrantfile to create a three-VM EMC ScaleIO lab setup using ScaleIO 2.0 This is based on the work done by Jonas Rosland, @virtualswede & Matt Cowger, @mcowger

+Modified for ScaleIO 2.0 and simplified/ dummed-down to allow for different setups and tweaking for now :) by James Scott

 # Usage